Fonzi11/SnakeGame/README.md

 # SnakeGame
-Concurrent snake game running on a LCD and 2 players
+Concurrent snake game running on a LCD and 2 players on arduino UNO